 A masterplan for the site was evolved over a number of years following an Enquiry by Design in 2004, led by The Prince’s Foundation, and endorsed by Cornwall Council in 2011.
 Work started in 2014 and is expected to take over 30 years to complete.

 Nansledan is designed so that local residents can meet most of their daily needs on foot.
-It includes a new primary school, Skol Nansledan, which opened in September 2019; a wide range of local shops and offices, green open space, a Methodist community centre, and a vibrant new high street that is aimed at independent local traders and artisans.
+It includes a new primary school, Skol Nansledan, which opened in September 2019; a wide range of local shops and offices, green open space and a vibrant new high street that is aimed at independent local traders and artisans.

 Nansledan is underpinned and governed by a detailed sustainability strategy, first published by the Duchy in 2009.

 This includes a commitment to use locally sourced materials wherever possible, including Cornish slate and granite, creating a sense of place through regionally distinctive architecture.